Bacteria that contaminate food and cause foodborne illnesses are everywhere. Follow these four basic safety tips to keep your food safe.

 - Hands that touch raw foods, such as raw meat, then touch food that will not be cooked, like salad ingredients.

-- Raw meat, raw poultry and raw seafood that touch or drip fluids on cooked or ready-to-eat foods.
+- Raw meat, raw poultry, and raw seafood that touch or drip fluids on cooked or ready-to-eat foods.

 Keep Foods out of the “Danger Zone”

-- Broccoli, cauliflower and greens are more flavorful if partially thawed before cooking.
+- Broccoli, cauliflower, and greens are more flavorful if partially thawed before cooking.

 - Thawing foods should be placed in a shallow pan to catch drippings so that other refrigerated foods will not be contaminated with raw food juices.

 - Thawed meats and poultry kept in the refrigerator should be used within two to three days.
-Thawed seafood kept in the refrigerator should be used within one to two days.
+Thawed seafood in the refrigerator should be used within one to two days.

 - Thaw bread and baked goods at room temperature in sealed freezer containers or original wrapping to avoid moisture loss.